Clara Adams Addition Papers

 Series V. Images 1.8 linear ft. (two non-standard boxes), 1917-1928.

-Images in this collection are identified by a unique number that provides information about the format, record group, collection, box, folder, and image numbers.
+Images in this collection are identified by a unique number that provides information about the format, record group, collection, series, box, folder, and image numbers.
 Please use this number when ordering reproductions of images from this collection.

 Record Group Code